Critical Raw Materials Act (CRMA)

 EU Council Working Party on Competitiveness and Growth: Meeting on Critical Minerals MoU and Industrial Accelerator Act (23 March 2026)

-EU Council is advancing the Industrial Accelerator Act and a strategic EU-US partnership to secure critical mineral supply chains.
-These initiatives aim to accelerate industrial decarbonization and raw material security through streamlined permitting and deeper transatlantic trade alignment.
+The EU is advancing the Industrial Accelerator Act and a strategic partnership with the US to secure critical mineral supply chains.
+These initiatives signal a shift toward faster permitting and deeper transatlantic alignment to bolster industrial decarbonization and raw material security.

 data.consilium.europa.euEuropean UnionEuropean UnionUnited StatesUnited States